JzHuai0108/roscpp_android/README.md

 You can use the sample applications as a guide to build an Android app on top of the cross compiled libraries using Catkin, Gradle and CMake.

-We have successfully cross compiled everything by tickering with the following workflow.
+We have successfully cross compiled everything by tickering with the following workflow in dockerized_install.sh.

 The changes include:
 1. We use the get_library.sh from [ekumenlabs](https://github.com/ekumenlabs/roscpp_android) to download the system dependencies, since the wstool failed frequently to download packages in a controlled network.